mthom/scryer-prolog/README.md

 ### Dynamic operators

-Scryper supports dynamic operators.
+Scryer supports dynamic operators.
 Using the built-in arithmetic operators with the usual precedences,

 ```